Milestone For European Science

-Four hundred policy makers, scientists, politicians, and journalists wrapped up a two-day meeting in Brussels today celebrating the fifth birthday of the European Research Council (ERC), a pan-European agency that funds research based on scientific excellence.
+Four hundred policymakers, scientists, politicians, and journalists met in Brussels on Feb.
+29 and March 1 to celebrate the fifth birthday of the European Research Council (ERC), a pan-European agency that funds research based on scientific merit.

-“After only five years, the ERC can point to a remarkable list of achievements,” said European Union Commissioner for Research & Innovation Máire Geoghegan-Quinn at the anniversary ceremony.
+“After only five years, the ERC can point to a remarkable list of achievements,” said European Union Commissioner for Research & Innovation Máire Geoghegan-Quinn at the celebration.

-For example, ERC’s 2,500 grant holders have published more than 3,400 research papers acknowledging the agency’s funding, she said.
-“Indeed, in the course of 2011, every week at least one ERC-funded project reported its findings in either Nature or Science.”
+ERC grant holders have published more than 3,400 research papers acknowledging the agency’s funding, she said.
+“In the course of 2011, every week at least one ERC-funded project reported its findings in either Nature or Science.”

-With its funding based only on scientific merit, ERC differs from other European Commission-created funding mechanisms, which allocate money for science based on additional criteria such as equitable distribution of funds across EU member states or government-directed research priorities.
+With its funding based on scientific merit only, ERC differs from other European Commission-created funding mechanisms, which allocate money for science based on additional criteria such as equitable distribution of funds across EU member states.

-Maintaining ERC’s merit-based funding is essential because “we cannot program scientific breakthroughs or order them as if from a menu,” Nowotny said.
-“We simply do not know what we do not know.”
-She added that the ERC “would not yield” to any pressure to fund science based on any criteria aside from scientific excellence.
+Maintaining merit-based funding is essential because “we cannot program scientific breakthroughs or order them as if from a menu,” Nowotny said.

-ERC initially focused its budget on supporting early-career researchers with five-year grants averaging $1.3 million and established scientists with $3.3 million, five-year grants.
-The agency is now expanding its grant pool to fund proof-of-concept ideas and collaborative projects.
+Initially, ERC focused on supporting early-career researchers with five-year grants averaging $1.3 million, and established scientists with average five-year grants of $3.3 million.
+The agency is now expanding to fund proof-of-concept ideas and collaborative projects.

-Scientists of any nationality can apply for ERC grants, provided they are based in or moving to Europe.
-Although the vast majority of grantees come from EU countries, a handful of recipients originate from countries as diverse as Brazil, Canada, India, and Japan.
-The 75 American-born grantees far outnumber other international recipients.
+Any scientist can apply for an ERC grant if they are based in or moving to Europe.
+Most grantees come from EU nations, but some recipients originate from Brazil, Canada, India, and other nations.
+The 75 U.S.-born grantees outnumber other international recipients.

 When German chemist Anja-Verena Mudring received an ERC grant in 2008, “I was really at the start of my career using ionic liquids to develop energy-efficient materials,” she tells C&EN.
-“The funding allowed me to follow an unconventional idea, and it also gave me visibility not typically available to early-career scientists.”
+“The funding allowed me to follow an unconventional idea.”

 Join the conversation